Hormones of Hunger and Satiety and Timing of Digestion

 The direct cause of leptin resistance is unclear, but it may be due to inflammation, gene mutations, and/or excessive leptin production, which can occur with obesity.

 Although no known treatment exists for leptin resistance, a few lifestyle changes may help lower leptin levels.
-Here are a few tips that may help and all recommended by The Livy Method.
-As you will notice reading through the discussion of all the hormones and neurotransmitters, the tips will all come to be quite repetitive!
+Here are a few tips that may help and are recommended by The Livy Method.
+As you will notice reading through the discussion of all the hormones and neurotransmitters, the tips will all come to be quite repetitive.

 Because leptin resistance is associated with obesity, it’s important to maintain a healthy weight.
 Additionally, research suggests that a decrease in body fat may help reduce leptin levels.
-Like insulin resistance, and recommended above, reducing abdominal/visceral fat can greatly help reduce the inflammation that may contribute to leptin resistance.
+Like insulin resistance, reducing abdominal/visceral fat can greatly help reduce the inflammation that may contribute to leptin resistance.

 Leptin levels may be related to sleep quality in people with obesity.
 Although this association may not exist in people without obesity, there are numerous other reasons to get better sleep.